How to Be Confident During Job Interview

 Over-Preparation That Sounds Rehearsed

 When practice converts into scripted answers, you lose authenticity.
-Fix it by practicing the intent and structure of answers rather than memorizing exact sentences.
+Fix it by practising the intent and structure of answers rather than memorising exact sentences.
 Use bullet cues rather than full scripts, and rehearse improvisation: have a partner throw atypical follow-ups so you learn to adapt.

 Under-Preparing Key Stories